oothomas/SlicerPhotogrammetry/README.md

 ## Prerequisites
 ### Running on MorphoCloud
-There are no prerequisites if you are using MorphoCloud to run this extension.
+There are no prerequisites if [you are using MorphoCloud On Demand](https://instances.morpho.cloud).
 All necessary libraries are preloaded.

-### Running Locally
+### Running Locally on your computer
-Torch (will install the PyTorch extension, if not already installed).

-Currently only mode of operation supported is to launch the OpenDroneMap server locally.
-This requires having docker (and optionally Nvidia Container toolkit if you are planning to use a Nvidia GPU) installed and that the user running Slicer is authorized to launch docker images.
+We suggest using the MorphoCloud On Demand service to run the Photogrammetry extension.
+There are few reasons for that.
+First and foremost, GPUs provided (Nvidia A100) on MorphoCloud do really accelerate the workflow both for masking and 3D model reconstruction.
+The typical workflow from start to end using the provided sample data below would take about 60-70 minutes on the MorphoCloud.
+It will be significantly longer on your own computer, unless you have a very high end CPU with dozens of cores, and a powerful GPU.
+Additionally, it will require you [to install the Docker container](https://docs.docker.com/engine/install/), and [the Nvidia container toolkit if you are using Nvidia GPUs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on your computer, both of which requires having admin access to your computer.

+Due to these complexities of installing Docker, Photogrammetry extension currently not provided as part of the Slicer Extension Catalogue for MacOS and Windows, only Linux is supported.
+But if you are an advanced user and successfully installed docker, you can manually install the extension by:

+1. Downloading this repository (use the green code button and choose Download ZIP).
+Alternatively, you can clone the repository via git.
+2. Uncompress the zip file on your desktop
+3. Drag and drop the SlicerPhotogrammetry (might also be called SlicerPhotogrammetry-main) folder to the Slicer application window, and choose "Add Python Scripted Modules to the Application" option from the dropdown menu of the popup message, and enable both Photogrammetry and ClusterPhotos.

 ## Sample Data
 Unprocessed photographs from [15 mountain beavers used in the Zhang and Maga, 2022 paper can be downloaded from here:](https://seattlechildrens1.box.com/v/PhotogrammetrySampleData)